smcquay/pm/README.md

-encodes a remote that is served over `https` on the host `pm.mcquay.me` and informs the client to pull packages from the `/darwin/amd64/testing` namespace, specified by the Path. `pm pull` will collect available package information from the remote for a given namespace and will populate its local database with the contents of the response. `pm` can then list available packages, and request that they be installed.
+encodes a remote that is served over `https` on the host `pm.mcquay.me` and informs the client to pull packages from the `/darwin/amd64/testing` namespace, specified by the Path. `pm pull` will collect available package information from configured remote and will populate its local database with the contents of the response. `pm` can then list available packages, and the user can then request that they be installed.

 As a practical example a client can be configured to pull from two `remotes`